 PhD in Sociology, 2003.
 Prof. of Sociology and African American Studies, Northwestern University.
 Associate Vice President for Research, Northwestern University.

-Celeste Watkins-Hayes's second book, Remaking a Life: How Women Living with HIV/AIDS Confront Inequalty, has been the University of California Press (2019).
+Celeste Watkins-Hayes's second book, Remaking a Life: How Women Living with HIV/AIDS Confront Inequalty, has been published by the University of California Press (2019).
 In the face of life-threatening news, how do we reevaluate and transform our lives?
 Starting in 2005, Celeste Watkins-Hayes spent more than a decade documenting the experiences of over 100 women living with HIV/AIDS in Chicago and beyond.

 E. LeRoy Hall Award for Excellence in Teaching, the highest teaching award given by Northwestern University's Weinberg College of Arts and Sciences, 2018.